mengshuos/tp/docs/UserGuide.md

   > e.g. if the command specifies `n/NAME p/PHONE_NUMBER`,
   > you can also type `p/PHONE_NUMBER n/NAME`.

+* For commands that does not take any parameters, you should type only the command word.
+If not, an error will pop up to tell you to remove the extra parameters.<br>
+  > e.g. `list` command is typed as `list` only.

 * If you are using a PDF version of this document, be careful when copying and pasting commands directly.
     * This is because you may accidentally copy over hidden invalid characters.
 </div>